kiagnose/kiagnose/README.md

 A checkup is a containerized application, which checks that a certain cluster functionality is working.
 A checkup can be provided by a third party vendor, and should adhere to the Kiagnose checkup API.

-Kiagnose executes a checkup in an existing Namespace.
+The checkup runs in an existing Namespace.
-Kiagnose passes user-supplied configuration to the checkup, and reports the checkup's results upon termination.
+The checkup reads the user-supplied configuration and reports back the results upon termination.

 # Usage
 ## Prerequisites